Sandy Rustin is a Broadway playwright and actress.

 After being named to Florida Studio Theatre's Playwright Collective in 2020, Sandy developed a masterclass: Writing Comedy for the Stage, which she teaches to a wide range of students all over the globe (thank you Zoom).

-As an actress, Sandy regularly appeared at New York’s The Upright Citizen’s Brigade in “Gravid Water” (named “Best Improv Show” by Time Out NY) for 15 years.
-She has worked with Loopers Unlimited as a voiceover actress on hundreds of TV shows and films and is an award-winning audiobook narrator.
+As an actress, Sandy regularly appears at New York’s The Upright Citizen’s Brigade in “Gravid Water” (named “Best Improv Show” by Time Out NY).
+She works with Loopers Unlimited as a voiceover actress on TV shows and films and is an award-winning audiobook narrator.
 Favorite NY acting credits include Found (Atlantic Theatre Company), Modern Orthodox (New World Stages), I Love You, You’re Perfect, Now Change (Westside Theatre), Jolson & Company (Century Center), Sarah, Plain and Tall (Lucille Lortel), and Neil Simon’s Hotel Suite (Roundabout).
 TV credits include “Inside Amy Schumer,” “The Scariest Show on TV” (Comedy Central), “Law and Order; SVU,” “As the World Turns,” “All My Children” and “Guiding Light.”
 Sandy was co-founding artistic director of Midtown Direct Rep.

 With her family, Sandy created the Jerry Kraut Memorial Fund, which supports the Cystic Fibrosis Foundation of Chicago.
 She also serves on the advisory board for Camp Kesem, a national movement dedicated to helping children through and beyond their parent’s cancer.
+She is on the board of Project Write Now and the advisory board of The Bridge.
 Northwestern University graduate.
-Sandy is a member of ASCAP, SAG, AEA, and the Dramatists Guild and is represented by United Talent Agency.
+Sandy is a member of ASCAP, SAG, AEA, and the Dramatists Guild and is represented by United Talent Agency and Kaplan/Perrone.